angular-app/angular-app/README.md

 # Building

+_*If you are using Windows then you must run `grunt` as `grunt.cmd`.
+Throughout the rest of this README we will just write `grunt`.*_

 ## Build the client app
 The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
+We use the Grunt build tool to do this.
-* Build client application: `grunt build` (or `grunt.cmd build` on Windows)
+* Build client application: `grunt build`

 ## Configure Server
 The server stores its data in a MongoLab database.
-You will need to create an account with them -it free: https://mongolab.com/signup/.
-Once you have signed up, you will be provided with an API key.
-Create a database to use for this application.
+* Create an account at MongoLab - it's free: [https://mongolab.com/signup/].
+* Create a database to use for this application: [https://mongolab.com/newdb]
+* Grab your API key: [https://mongolab.com/user?username=YOUR_USERNAME_HERE]
-* Edit `server/config.js` to set the MongoLab API Key you received and the name of the database you created.
+* Edit `server/config.js` to set your MongoLab API Key and the name of the database you created.
+    ```
+    mongo: {
+        dbUrl: 'https://api.mongolab.com/api/1/databases',  // The base url of the MongoLab DB server
+        apiKey: 'YOUR_API_KEY_HERE',                        // Our MongoLab API key
+        dbName: 'YOUR_DB_NAME_HERE',                        // The name of database to which this server connect
+        usersCollection: 'users'                            // The name of the collection that will contain our user information
+    },
+    ```
-* Run the `server/initDB.js` file to initialize the database with a first admin user (admin@abc.com : changeme).
+* Run our initialization script to initialize the database with a first admin user (admin@abc.com : changeme).

+    ```
+    `node server/initDB.js`
+    ```

 # Running
 ## Start the Server
-* Run the server with `node server/server.js`
+* Run the server
+    ```
+    node server/server.js
+    ```
 * Browse to the application at [http://localhost:3000]

 # Folders structure